What is Advisement?

 - Gaining knowledge from a reliable member of the College regarding course selection, degree requirements, and career planning.

-You should know who your advisor is when you arrive for orientation.
-Also, a list will be available a few weeks before current student registration in Auburn in the Student Development office (in the main building) and in Fulton at the main reception area.
+A list of advisors will be available a few weeks before current student registration in Auburn in the Student Engagement office (in the main building) and in Fulton at the main reception area.

 If you do not take any courses during the day and therefore do not have an advisor, but seek advisement you can do so in the following ways:

-- You can request to be assigned a faculty advisor by contacting the Student Development Office in Auburn.
+- You can request to be assigned a faculty advisor by contacting the Centers for Student Engagement and Academic Advisement in Auburn.

-- You can make an appointment (in person or by phone) with a Student Development counselor.
+- You can make an appointment (in person or by phone) with a Student Engagement counselor.
 (Evening hours are also available)

 - If you are taking courses entirely on-line and intend to earn a degree from Cayuga in that fashion, you should contact Ed Kowalski at firstname.lastname@example.org to notify him of your intent and to seek advisement.